 When you book this work order, you’ll be shown all the various resource combinations that will meet your needs.
 By default, the Schedule Assistant will show you the options with the fewest number of resources at the top of the list.

 Hopefully, you now understand how Requirement Groups can work alone or in combination with an Incident Type.
-In next week’s final installment, we’ll cover complex scheduling examples.
+In the final installment, we’ll cover complex scheduling examples.

 Don’t forget to subscribe to our blog and happy Dynamics 365’ing!